ADR-006: ADR 006 Single Read Model Architecture

 Section titled “Three named anti-patterns”Invariant: These are recognized violations, serving as review criteria for new code and refactoring targets for existing code.

 Rationale: Without named anti-patterns, violations appear as one-off style issues rather than systematic architectural drift, making them harder to detect and communicate in code review.
-Naming them makes them visible in code review — including AI-assisted sessions where the default proposal is often “add a helper function.”

 | Anti-Pattern | Detection Signal |